merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 ### Metabolomics table

-The other file in this data pack, `roseobacter-metabolomics-data.tsv`, contains the processed spectral data, including monoisotopic molecular formulas and sample abundances.
+The other file in this data pack, `roseobacteraceae-dom-datapack-data.tsv`, contains the processed spectral data, including monoisotopic molecular formulas and sample abundances.
 This is the same file that appears in our Füssel et al. publication as SI Table 2b.

 Here are the first few lines of this table, so you can browse the individual columns that are included: